UBC-MDS/Bank_Marketing_Prediction/README.md

 # Bank Marketing Prediction

-  - contributors: Melisa Maidana, Steven Lio, Zheren Xu
+  - Contributors: Melisa Maidana, Steven Lio, Zheren Xu

 Group data analysis project for DSCI 522 (Data Science Workflows); A course in the 2021 Master of Data Science program at the University of